Simultaneous Kummer congruences and $\mathbb{E}_\infty$-orientations of KO and tmf: The arithmetic of simultaneous Kummer congruences

-In the course of describing all multiplicative string orientations of $\tmf$ we will be concerned with the following group of integer sequences: \begin{defin} Fix some integer $m\geq 1$.
-The set of all integer sequences $(b_k)_{k\geq 2m}$ satisfying the following conditions will be denoted by $\Momzero$: \begin{enumerate} \item[\textbf{(A)}] We have $b_{2k+1}=0$ for $k\geq m$. \item[\textbf{(C)}] For each prime $p$ the sequence $(b_k)_{k\geq 2m}$ satisfies the equivalent conditions \Bp\ and \Bpa\ and the total mass of the corresponding measure is zero, i.e.: for all primes $p$ there exists a measure $\mu_p\in\meas(\G,\Zp)$ s.t.:
+In the course of describing all $\mathbb{E}_\infty$-String orientations of $\tmf$, we will be concerned with the following group of integer sequences: \begin{defin} Fix some integer $m\geq 1$.
+The set of all integer sequences $(b_k)_{k\geq 2m}$ satisfying the following conditions will be denoted by $\Momzero$:\footnote{The notation means to suggest {\em moments} starting in weight $2m$ of measures with {\em total mass zero}.} \begin{enumerate} \item[\textbf{(A)}] We have $b_{2k+1}=0$ for $k\geq m$. \item[\textbf{(C)}] For each prime $p$, the sequence $(b_k)_{k\geq 2m}$ satisfies the equivalent conditions \Bp\ and \Bpa\ and in addition, the total mass of the corresponding measure is zero, to wit: for all primes $p$, there exists a measure $\mu_p\in\meas(\G,\Zp)$ such that